History of Vilnius: Return to Lithuania

 The annexation of Vilnius was greeted with rejoicing among Lithuanians; a whole generation was raised in the belief that Lithuania cannot be truly itself without the city of Vilnius – its capital, inscribed in The Act of reestablishment of independent Lithuania and the Constitution of Lithuania, so recent events were commonly perceived as an act of historical justice.
 The elites were far more concerned; for many, the price Lithuania paid to the Soviet Union for Vilnius was far too high; also they were aware of the demographic situation in Vilnius, and that Lithuanian rule in the city could face fierce resistance.
 Initially, the first encounter with the Lithuanian army and officials was calm and without any disturbance.
 Although the Polish bishop of Vilnius Romuald Jałbrzykowski refused to ring the bells of the city's churches.
-But on the very next day October 29, clashes between a few Poles, mostly students, and a few Lithuanian policemen erupted, after the Lithuanians hoisted their flag above Gediminas Tower.
+But on the very next day 29 October, clashes between a few Poles, mostly students, and a few Lithuanian policemen erupted, after the Lithuanians hoisted their flag above Gediminas Tower.

 After the Lithuanian army entered the city, at the end of October 1939, the demoralized Polish local population started a four-day-long anti-Jewish pogrom, in which one person lost their life and some 200 were wounded.), the Jewish community asked nearby Russian military units for intervention.
 The violence only stopped after a group of 35 Soviet tanks briefly re-entered the city and put an end to the pogrom.
-This prevented further pogroms, that were expected on the 10th–11 November, a traditional day of anti-Jewish disturbances in the city.
+This prevented further pogroms, that were expected on 10–11 November, a traditional day of anti-Jewish disturbances in the city.